 If they don’t click, nothing happens.
 They eventually leave your page, possibly never to return.

 This makes your call-to-action button one of the most important components of your landing page.
 Possibly the most important component.

 With that in mind, we’ve got a step-by-step guide to help you optimize every aspect of your call-to-action button: copy, color, shape, size, and location.
 We’ve also included some testing tips to help ensure your button gets the clicks it deserves.

 After all, if users don’t follow the call, they don’t convert.
 So let’s learn how to make that call to action copy as strong as possible.

 Let’s start with copy, because it’s one of the most crucial elements of your CTA button strategy.

-The copy you use in your buttons has major impact on your prospects’ decisions.
+“The copy you use in your buttons has a major impact on your prospects’ decisions.
 Button color and design are important visual cues that tell the prospect where to click.

-But in the last critical moment, the copy itself is what impacts the prospect’s final decision.
-In other words your CTA copy answers the question, “Why should I click this button?”
+“But in the last critical moment, the copy itself is what impacts the prospect’s final decision.
+In other words, your CTA copy answers the question, ‘Why should I click this button?'”

-1) As we just quoted above, here’s the most important part of call-to-action button copy: your users need to know why they should click the button.
+As we just quoted above, here’s the most important part of call-to-action button copy in a nutshell.

-2) There are many different ways to tweak this: your users need to know what benefit they’ll receive if they click the button,
+There are many different ways to tweak this, but your users need to know what benefit they’ll receive.